uday-kanth/Eth_Voting/README.md

 # Eth_Voting #
-A blockchain-based E-voting system, created as the Third year project of Keshav Memorial Institute of Technology.
-Teammates include me, Mallesh , Piyush , Nikhil , Arun.
+A blockchain-based E-voting system, created as the Third year project at Keshav Memorial Institute of Technology.

 ## What is Ethereum Blockchain?